Comm, Media & Theatre-Media (CMTM)

 CMTM-365.
 Contemporary Issues in Mass Media.
 3 Hours.

-Advanced study of the socio-psychological impact of the media upon contemporary society.
+This course provides an advanced study of the socio-psychological impact of the media upon contemporary society.

 Prerequisite: CMTM-265 with a minimum grade of C or MASS-265 with a minimum grade of C.